 Indulge in typical seafood or enjoy historical and cultural highlights.
 Explore big cities like Maputo or Pemba, or relax while sailing on a typical dhow.
 Go snorkelling and diving around coral reefs in crystal clear water.
 Game and nature reserves and legendary nightlife are other factors that complete a visit to the fascinating towns of Mozambique.

-Maputo.
-The Capitol.
-Hotels and NightlifeMaputo, the capital of Mozambique, is located to the south of the country.
+Maputo, the capital of Mozambique, is located to the south of the country.
 Formerly known as Lourenco Marques, it evokes much of the atmosphere of its Portuguese colonial past with its wide streets lined with acacia and jacaranda trees.

-Discover Maputo in Detail
+Discover Maputo Hotels

-BeiraThe second major port of Mozambique, Beira is located at the mouth of the Pungwe River in Sofala province.
+The second major port of Mozambique, Beira is located at the mouth of the Pungwe River in Sofala province.
 In the heart of the city is the square of Largo do MunincÌpio, surrounded by old colonial buildings, terraces, tea rooms and shops.
 The cathedral, erected in 1925, was built partly from stones from the 16th century Fort of Sofala, which has since been submerged under the sea.

 Other typical colonial-style buildings of note are Casa Portugal and the magnificent Casa Infante de Sagres.
-The mouth of the Pungwe River is swampy and the weather is very hot and humid.
+The mouth of the Pungwe River is swampy, and the weather is very hot and humid.
 Stringent malaria precautions must be taken before visiting.

 This busy port city possesses the interesting architecture of Portuguese colonialism which house some of the banks, hotels and shops.
 Cosmopolitan pavement cafes and restaurants invariably serve large juicy tiger prawns and cheap crayfish that Mozambique is famous for.